MBA Degree and Career FAQs

 - Obtaining an MBA degree while the economy is still recovering can be a good option, rather than waiting and potentially leaving the job market later while opportunities are high.

-* Graduate Management Admission Council (GMAC), Alumni Perspective Survey Report, 2015, website last accessed July 24, 2015.
+* Graduate Management Admission Council (GMAC), Alumni Perspectives Survey Report 2017, website last accessed on November 7, 2017.

-** Graduate Management Admission Council (GMAC), 2015 Corporate Recruiters Survey, website last accessed July 24, 2015.
+** Graduate Management Admission Council (GMAC), 2017 Corporate Recruiters Survey Report, website last accessed on November 7, 2017.

-*** MBA Career Services Council (MBA CSC), Spring 2014 Recruiting Trends Survey, website last accessed July 24, 2015.
+*** MBA Career Services Council (MBA CSC), Fall 2016 Recruiting Trends Survey, website last accessed May 28, 2018.